 How do you maintain and promote physical function during the aging process?
 Does physical activity enhance the quality of life and resilience later in life?
-That’s the essence of 13 years of research by Catherine Jankowski, PhD.
+That’s the essence of 13 years of research by Catherine Jankowski, PhD, FACSM.

 “The importance of a lifetime of physical activity is so evident,” Dr. Jankowski says.
-“Nurse practitioners can help convey the value of exercise to all kinds of people.”
+“Nurse practitioners can help convey the value of exercise to all types of people.”

 She gathers information through exercise intervention studies.
-The researcher introduces exercise as a physiological stimulus to the participant and then looks at the system response (muscular or skeletal).
-Adaptations to the stimulus help to answer the scientific hypothesis.
+The researcher introduces exercise as a physiological stimulus to the participant and then looks at the system response (muscular or skeletal, for examples).
+Measurable adaptations to the stimulus help to answer the scientific hypothesis.

-In Dr. Jankowski’s case, the controlled environment is her research lab on the third floor of the Luprino Building on the Anschutz Medical Campus.
+In Dr. Jankowski’s case, the controlled environment is the Exercise Research Laboratory on the third floor of the Leprino Building on the Anschutz Medical Campus.
 Exclusively designed for exercise intervention studies, the lab accommodates the older adult.
 There are lighter weights and treadmills with extra safety features.
 Research assistants provide one-on-one exercise instruction and supervise all exercise sessions.
 The level of supervision is consistent with that of cardiac and pulmonary rehabilitation programs.

 Upon completion of a study, data analysis, and interpretation, the final manuscript enters peer-review for publication.
-Dr. Jankowski just submitted a revised manuscript to a European journal of applied physiology.
-It is a weight training study of middle age and older men, examining the effect of taking acetaminophen on muscle mass and bone density; and how using these medications may interfere with the benefits of training.
+Dr. Jankowski recently submitted a revised manuscript to a European Journal of Applied Physiology.
+This manuscript describes a weight training study of middle age and older men, examining the effects of taking acetaminophen on muscle mass and bone density responses to weight training.

 Maintaining relationships across a variety of schools and departments is a key benefit to being on the Anschutz Medical Campus.
 Dr. Jankowski says she can literally walk to the offices and clinics of colleagues in public health, geriatric medicine, internal medicine, endocrinology, physical therapy and so on, to share ideas and projects.